korchard/imperator/README.md

 1. Authenticate by typing `heroku login` in Terminal
 2. In terminal, navigate to your project folder and type `heroku create`
 3. Type `git remote -v` to ensure it added successfully
-4. In terminal, type `git push heroku master`
+4. In terminal, type `git push heroku main`
 5. Our website is now live!
 However... we also have a database